-If you like Disneyland, you’ll love the Grand Canyon.
-It’s all the fun for half the admission fee.
-There’s thrilling rides (mules and the park shuttle), intercom tour guides (the shuttle drivers), and what’s better than meeting Disney characters is getting up close to real-life beasts!
+If you like Disneyland, you’ll love the Grand Canyon––it’s all the fun for half the admission fee!
+There are thrilling rides (mules and the park shuttle), intercom tour guides (the shuttle drivers), and even better than Disney characters is getting up close to real-life beasts!
 (The elk probably won’t gore you).
 You’ll even feel like it’s a small world, because walking around you’re likely to hear more foreign languages than English.
 It’s not an amusement park, though, it’s a national park that attracts people from all over the world.
 The crowds can be a little overwhelming, but they aren’t too hard to escape, either.

 The good news is that most people who visit the Grand Canyon never walk very far from the road, and stick to the main overlooks.
 You can just hike along the rim or down into the canyon, and the Disneyland crowds quickly disappear.
 Here’s a tip: If you can, go to the North Rim, an amazing and relatively remote area of the park that most don’t go to.

 The links below lead to everything you need to know about getting around the park, trails, overnight backpacking, where to stay in campsites or hotels, taking the train, riding the mules, rafting the Colorado River through the canyon, and more.

 An Insider’s Guide to an Unforgettable Weekend in the Grand Canyon – Overview of the different areas of the park, North Rim versus South Rim, how to get around, and different things to do at the Grand Canyon.
 By Jesse Weber for Superfeet.

 South Rim Crowding: A Survival Guide – Someone who writes content for the Park Service has a great sense of humor.
 This “survival guide” is all about strategic ways to avoid the hordes if you must visit during the busy season.
 By some anonymous hero for the National Park Service.